Cycle Route – Colchester – Dedham – Manningtree – Mistley – Colchester

 Cycle Route

-You’re then going to have a nice straight run through Straight Road to Boxted.
+You’re then going to have a nice straight run along Straight Road to Boxted.
 It’s called Straight Road because it is very straight!
 Once in Boxted you keep going on Dedham Road, a narrowish road with the odd olde worlde building.
 After a few miles you reach a t-junction, and you bear left and down.
 After a hundred or so yards you’ll be needing to move to the right in anticipation of a right turn as you cross over the A12.

 You will climb a little, and at the top of the climb take a moment to pull up beside the bench and take in your first view of Dedham vale.
 It could look something like this: